grcengineering/grcengineering.github.io/docs/index.md

 ## GRC Engineering Principles

-!!! success inline "Practitioner-led GRC solutions"
+??? success "Practitioner-led GRC solutions"

     When working together in an open, collaborative, and welcoming community, GRC practitioners, more so than vendors and standards bodies, are in the best position to define and build highly effective solutions to GRC problems.

-!!! success inline "GRC as a product"
+??? success "GRC as a product"

     When treated as a product as opposed to a service, GRC provides demonstrably beneficial business, mission, security, and assurance outcomes.
 (Original text: Instead, we propose the development of GRC products that demonstrably provide clearly defined business and security value outcomes.)

-!!! success inline "Threat-informed GRC"
+??? success "Threat-informed GRC"

     A clear and current evidence-based understanding of relevant threats is necessary for effective control design and testing as well as risk assessment and management.

-!!! success inline "Systems thinking + design thinking"
+??? success "Systems thinking + design thinking"

     [...]

-!!! success inline "Build vs. buy pragmatism"
+??? success "Build vs. buy pragmatism"

     Original text: Realistic and balanced approach to the build vs. buy debate